josmar-crwdstffng/angular/aio/content/guide/binding-overview.md

 Template expressions are similar to JavaScript expressions.
 Many JavaScript expressions are legal template expressions, with the following exceptions.

-You can't use JavaScript expressions that have or promote side effects, including:
+You cannot use JavaScript expressions that have or promote side effects, including:

 * Assignments (`=`, `+=`, `-=`, `...`)
 * Operators such as `new`, `typeof`, or `instanceof`